-Amy believes that leadership is listening to diverse opinions to understand all sides of an issue and developing comprehensive policy that considers all points of view.
-That is the type of leadership our state needs, and that is what she will bring to the State House of Representatives.
+Amy was elected to represent you in the legislature in 2018 and believes that leadership is listening to diverse opinions to understand all sides of an issue and developing comprehensive policy that considers all points of view.
+That is the type of leadership our state needs, and that is what she brings to the State House of Representatives.

 Amy’s priorities include affordable housing, carbon reduction, sensible gun legislation, human rights, and supporting small businesses.
 It is important to her that we take care of the people and places of Washington through legislation that increases efficiency while reducing costs for our taxpayers and state.